 From an aesthetic point of view, I believe in a balance and harmony of the features on the face.
 The purpose of the surgery can and should help improve this balance in the features while bringing an improvement to the patient’s breathing ability.

-There will usually be brown tapes over the nose for 1 week after the procedure.
+After the procedure, there will be brown tapes placed over the nose for a week.
 After the tapes are removed, the nose will still be swollen though usually not very obvious.
 If osteotomies were done to refracture the nose for realignment, there will be a little bruising over the nose or eyes during the first 10 days.

-Most patients will experience pain after the surgery in the nose and face area, but is generally well tolerated.
+Most patients will experience pain in the nose and face after the surgery, but it is generally well tolerated.
 Analgesic medication may be prescribed to manage the discomfort experienced.

-Patients may also have a puffy feeling their face, most commonly on the first day after the surgery.
-Most of the swelling involved subsides in the early weeks, though swelling over the nose will take months to fully dissipate.
-Nasal tip swelling will take 6 months to resolve, though the swelling tends to be minor and unnoticeable by others.
+Patients may also experienced puffiness in their face, most commonly on the first day after the surgery.
+Most of the face swelling will subside in the early weeks, while nasal swelling will take six months to fully dissipate.

 Dr Dennis Chua is one of the few International Board Certified Facial Plastic Surgeon that can perform rhinoplasty with great expertise.
 He is also part of the International Consensus on Functional and Aesthetic Rhinoplasty that discusses the latest guidelines on rhinoplasty.